Invoking iperf3

 This option is only meaningful when using iperf3's authentica-

-ding in the RSA-encrypted credentials, which was vulnerable to a
+padding in the RSA-encrypted credentials, which was vulnerable

-side-channel attack that could reveal a server's private key.
+to a side-channel attack that could reveal a server's private

-Beginning with iperf-3.17, OAEP padding is used, however this is
+key.
+Beginning with iperf-3.17, OAEP padding is used, however

-a breaking change that is not compatible with older iperf3 ver-
+this is a breaking change that is not compatible with older

-sions.
-Use this option to preserve the less secure, but more
+iperf3 versions.
+Use this option to preserve the less secure,

 -d, --debug